Angryl/c-programs-solutions/README.md

 # c-programs-solutions
-In this Repository you will get c programming language problems with their solutions and their Algoriths
+In this Repository you will get c programming language problems with their solutions and their Algorithms too.